 Branch Management and Field Supervision.
 The latter included instruction on branch structure, staff roles and responsibilities, loan origination, staff supervision and capacity building, monitoring and evaluation, and internal controls.

 As part of its on-site technical assistance, DIG assessed and made recommendations on Tameer’s three MIS systems, loan applications, and relationship manual.
 DIG further reviewed and expanded Tameer’s business plan with updated financial objectives and projections.
-DIG’s efforts to establish and expand Tameer Microfinance Bank have contributed to its scale: As of March 2011, Tameer boasted an impressive gross loan portfolio of US$ 18.2 million and over 71,000 active clients and was fully operationally and financially sustainable.
+DIG’s efforts to establish and expand Tameer Microfinance Bank have contributed to its scale: As of March 2011, Tameer boasted an impressive gross loan portfolio of USD 18.2 million and over 71,000 active clients and was fully operationally and financially sustainable.
 In fact, Tameer is one of the first nationwide, private sector, commercially sustainable MFIs in Pakistan.

 CapStone Financial Services Private Ltd. (2007-2011): In 2007, DIG established CapStone Financial Services Private Ltd. in Chennai, India as an urban-focused microfinance institution.
 CapStone began lending in February 2008 as a unique provider of financial services to lower income households in urban India.
 CapStone offered a full suite of individual microfinance loan products, with a particular emphasis on housing repair and reconstruction loans.
 Through professional delivery of competitively priced microfinance loan products, CapStone pioneered growth to an underserved market segment.
-The institution’s small pilot fund of $200,000 revolved 3 times, resulting in more than 1,000 loans with an average size of $550.
+The institution’s small pilot fund of USD 200,000 revolved 3 times, resulting in more than 1,000 loans with an average size of USD 550.

 Diagnostic on the Legal and Regulatory Environment for Microfinance in Lebanon (2007): As part of CGAP’s MENA Initiative, a series of diagnostic exercises were conducted in Lebanon to support inclusive financial sectors in the Middle East/North Africa (MENA) countries.
 DIG worked with DAI to conduct a review of the microfinance sector in Lebanon, investigating the current legal and regulatory framework for microfinance activities and examining government plans and donor programs to scale up microfinance services.
 DIG and DAI formulated recommendations for a coordinated and effective donor support program to scale up microfinance in the country.

-Housing Finance for the Poor (HFP) (2006-2009): Funded by the Bill & Melinda Gates Foundation, HFP was a three-year, multi-country contract for USD 6.6 million to test and explore innovations in the field of housing finance for the poor.
+Housing Finance for the Poor (HFP) (2006-2009): Funded by the Bill & Melinda Gates Foundation, HFP was a three-year, multi-country contract to test and explore innovations in the field of housing finance for the poor.
 Through action research, the program endeavored to provide donors, policy makers, and development finance practitioners with a tangible and comprehensive blueprint for prioritizing future investments and efforts toward the promotion of housing finance globally.
 DIG developed and tested groundbreaking housing finance products and approaches for servicing poor individuals in a variety of development contexts through partnerships with more than a dozen institutions (including MFIs, microfinance banks, commercial banks, and apex institutions).

 Through HFP, DIG developed and tested numerous housing finance products, services, and methodologies including but not limited to: